 Glossier is making waves all throughout the social media-sphere, and they have micro-influencers and superfans to thank for that.
-For Glossier CEO, Emily Weiss, it is thanks to the “regular women” who promote their brand so devoutly.
-They offer a referral program to influencers, so they can provide discounted products to their network of followers.
-Loyal ambassadors of Glossier have pushed the brand to flourish in the mere three years of its existence.
+For Glossier CEO Emily Weiss, it’s thanks to the “regular women” who promote their brand so devoutly.
+They offer a referral program to influencers so they can provide discounted products to their network of followers.
+Loyal ambassadors of Glossier have enabled the brand to flourish in the mere three years of its existence.

 2. Lush Cosmetics

-If you want to get people talking – sending them free stuff is the way to do it.
-NYX does this exact thing every month and it shows (we’re talking major audience growth).
-According to Forbes.com, “from February 2016 through February 2017, the company saw its social media engagement grow by 97%.”
-Loyal influencers then post whopping amounts of content on what their thoughts on the products and demonstrate different makeup looks using them.
+If you want to get people talking, sending them free stuff is the way to do it.
+NYX does exactly this every month—and it shows.
+We’re talking major audience growth: according to Forbes.com, “from February 2016 through February 2017, the company saw its social media engagement grow by 97%.”
+Loyal NYX influencers post whopping amounts of content featuring their thoughts on the products and use them to demonstrate different makeup looks.

 This high-end beauty brand truly knows how to utilize the buzz surrounding popular influencers.
-Youtuber Jaclyn Hill continuously vocalized her love for Becca products on her channel, increasing engagement levels throughout.
-This successful brand-influencer relationship helped pave the way to Becca’s Champagne Pop collection made in collaboration with Hill to reach a single-day sales record on Sephora’s website.
+YouTuber Jaclyn Hill continuously vocalized her love for Becca products on her channel, increasing engagement levels along the way.
+This successful brand-influencer relationship helped pave the way for Becca’s Champagne Pop collection made in collaboration with Hill to reach a single-day sales record on Sephora’s website.
 After selling 25,000 units in a mere 20 minutes back in July of 2015, it’s easy to see how the right partnership with the right influencer can generate some serious ROI.
 Since then, Hill and Becca have continued to extend the collection with more products due to consumer demand.